-Pursuant to Applicable Law and the Terms and Conditions of this Contract, including Section 6.2, the Academy shall achieve or demonstrate measurable progress toward the achievement of the educational goal identified in this schedule.
-Upon request, the Academy shall provide Bay Mills Community College with a written report, along with supporting data, assessing the Academy's progress toward achieving this goal.
-In addition, the College expects the Academy will meet the State of Michigan's accreditation standards and achieve Adequate Yearly Progress ("AYP") pursuant to state and federal law.
+Pursuant to Applicable Law and Terms and Conditions Article VI, Section 6.2, the Academy shall achieve or demonstrate measurable progress for all groups of pupils toward the achievement of the educational goal identified in this Schedule 7b.
+Upon request, the Academy shall provide the Charter Schools Office with a written report, along with supporting data, assessing the Academy's progress toward achieving this goal.
+In addition, the College Board expects the Academy will meet the State of Michigan's accreditation standards pursuant to state and federal law.

-Educational Goal to Be Achieved
+Educational Goal to be Achieved:

-Prepare students academically for success in college, work and life.
+Prepare students academically for success in college, work, and life.